sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

     return np.row_stack(all_centroid)
 {% endhighlight %}

 Note the new parameter `beta` that we now need to set.
-The high the `beta`, the more hard the thresholding.
-In it's limit, it approaches the basic k-means algorithm.
+The higher the `beta`, the more hard the thresholding.
+In its limit, it approaches the basic k-means algorithm.

 Here are the results with `beta` set to 2:

 ![simple soft]({{"/assets/20190327_simple_soft.png" | absolute_url}})

 Do we do any better?
-Well not really.
-Though we are able to identify the ones we are uncertain about - the circles in light-blue.
-And we now have an additional parameter, `beta`, to set.
+Well, not really.
+Though we are able to identify the ones we are uncertain about - the circles in light-blue, we now have an additional parameter, `beta`, to set.
 The other limitation of the algorithm is that each cluster is assumed to be the same size.
 We see from the data that this is not always true.
-Let's allow fo variable sizes in the next section.
+Let's allow for variable sizes in the next section.

 ## K-means with variable cluster sizes

 Now we are going to think of each cluster as a gaussian.
-They can be of varying sizes i.e. variance.
-So the distance of each point to the gaussian center is the likelihood of observing that point given the gaussian parameters weighted my the cluster's importance (`pi`).
+They can be of varying sizes i.e. different variances.
+So the distance of each point to the gaussian center is the likelihood of observing that point given the gaussian parameters weighted by the cluster's importance (`pi`).
 And what is importance?
 The total amount of relative responsibility of the cluster across all the points.

 {% highlight python %}
 def gaussian_dist(c, sigma, x, pi):